Buyer Fit Snapshot

 How Bubble Wrap with Logo Works Behind the Scenes

 When I toured the extrusion line at Riverbend Packaging in Cincinnati, the team ran two 24-hour shifts pushing 30-inch LDPE film; the branding happens either during the cooling stretch while the polymer is still fluid or afterward with a digital or flexo press that applies ink without puncturing the air chambers, and in that factory the print station can handle up to six colors on 100-foot master rolls.
+On comparable programs I’ve seen in Guangzhou and Ho Chi Minh City, the line typically pairs a blown-film extruder with a corona treater, then a 6-color CI flexographic press, an IR dryer tunnel, and a slitter-rewinder to finish the job without collapsing the bubbles.
 I remember sneaking my phone in for a quick video; the line moves so fast you can almost feel the heat breathing through your sleeves.

 One crucial alignment is that the logo can’t sit directly over seams or trimmed edges where the film is heat-welded; any ink that disrupts the integrity of the bubble wall can reduce pressure retention by up to 8% as shown in ASTM D3574 testing, so we always map logo placement to the cushioning pattern before we approve any artwork.
 I’ve had to remind folks more than once that ink is not a sticker; if it eats air, you lose cushioning, and nobody wants to tell finance they printed their logo on a deflated mattress.